Brunly History, Family Crest & Coats of Arms

 Early History of the Brunly family

-Another 350 words (25 lines of text) covering the years 1379, 1500, 1662, 1691 and 1732 are included under the topic Early Brunly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Brunly research.
+Another 229 words (16 lines of text) covering the years 1379, 1500, 1662, 1691 and 1732 are included under the topic Early Brunly History in all our PDF Extended History products and printed products wherever possible.

 Brunly Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Brunly family name include Burnley, Brunlay, Burnlie, Burnly, Bernley and others.